 Consider the case where a couple marries later in life after accumulating their own separate wealth and where they each have adult children.

-If they combine all of their assets and do not turn their mind to how their property would be dealt with if they separated or one of them died, then a very unfair set of circumstances can result.
+If they combine all of their assets and do not turn their mind to how their property would be dealt with if they separated or one of them died, a very unfair set of circumstances can result.

-If, for example, after combining their assets, one of them dies, then the survivor can change their Will and leave all of the combined assets to their own children and leave the children of the deceased partner with nothing.
+If, for example, after combining their assets, one of them dies, the survivor can change their Will and leave all of the combined assets to their own children and leave the children of the deceased partner with nothing.

 The current state of the law means that the children of the deceased partner do not even have the right to make a claim against their step-parent’s estate when that step-parent passes away later on.